Home · About

 Over the years, Yogi Farms expanded from that first plot to larger farms in Taleigao and Santacruz.
 Later, we renamed ourselves New Farmer — the work had shifted to helping other new farmers.

-Today, New Farmer is a mix of teaching, coaching, farming, and writing — all inform each other.
+Today, New Farmer is a mix of teaching, coaching, farming, writing, and field-programme work — all inform each other.

 Who we are.

-When we say "we" on this site, we mean New Farmer as a practice.
-Karan also informally mentors farmers who reach out with questions along the way.
+When we say "we" on this site, we mean New Farmer as a practice — Karan, Yogita, or both, depending on the work.

 How we think about farming.